Gum Grafting

-When recession is only minor, some healthy attached gingiva often remains and protects the tooth.
-By using proper toothbrushing technique, patients may experience “creeping attachment” which may allow the soft tissue to rebound and cover the root surface.
-However, when recession reaches the mucosa (the tissue which lines the cheeks), the first line of defense against bacterial penetration is lost and soft tissue grafting may be indicated.
+When the recession is only minor, some healthy attached gingiva often remains and protects the tooth.
+By using proper tooth brushing techniques, patients may experience “creeping attachment” which may allow the soft tissue to rebound and cover the root surface.
+However, when recession reaches the mucosa (the tissue which lines the cheeks), the first line of defense against bacterial penetration is lost and may require soft tissue grafting.

 Before |